What specialized IT information can I include in my grant proposal?Share & Print

 The Grid is connected to the Michigan LambdaRail.
 MiLR (pronounced MY-larr) is a very high-speed, special purpose data network built jointly by Michigan State University, the University of Michigan, and Wayne State University and operated by the Merit Network.
 MiLR provides campus researchers with low-cost, 10 Gbps Ethernet connections between the three university campuses and to national and international research and education connection points in Chicago.
 Work is underway to upgrade MiLR to 100 Gigabit speeds.
 Access to the MiLR network is available on campus by connecting to the WSU Science DMZ network.

 Security and Authentication

 WSU uses Sun Microsystems's LDAP directory system for central authentication to all Grid resources.
-This central production system is maintained by a full time staff and is used for many other systems on campus such as email, library systems, general computing labs, student records, and registration.
-This central authentication system provides a secure way to ensure that only appropriate users can access the grid, and their respective data.
-WSU is also a founding member of Merit Networks, which provides connectivity to all of the state run universities in Michigan.
+This central production system is maintained by a full-time staff and is used for many other systems on campus, such as email, library systems, general computing labs, student records, and registration.
+This central authentication system provides a secure way to ensure that only appropriate users can access the Grid, and their respective data.
+WSU is also a founding member of Merit Networks, which provides connectivity to all state-run universities in Michigan.

-The Researcher's Dashboard is an easy-to-use and intuitive tool that streamlines and enhances the pre-award and post-award grant processes for both researchers and administrators, providing a secure, easily accessible gateway to researchers' proposal and grant information.
+The Researcher's Dashboard is an easy-to-use and intuitive tool that streamlines and enhances the pre-award and post-award grant processes for researchers and administrators, providing a secure, easily accessible gateway to researchers' proposals and grant information.
 Learn more at https://kb.wayne.edu/266768.